How To Eat Healthy On Thanksgiving, According To A Nutritionist

 So should turkey end up on your dinner plate if you’re looking to eat healthy on Thanksgiving?

-Yes, its benefits far outweigh the drawbacks, provided you omit the stuffing or have only a spoonful.
+Yes, its benefits far outweigh the drawbacks.
+Provided you omit the stuffing or have only a spoonful, turkey is one of the more healthy Thanksgiving foods.

 Nutritional rating: 4 stars, (if you don’t eat the stuffing), 3 (if you do)